Shelley Shepherd – Director / Principal Environmental Planner

 Helen is the principal author for all of the Department of Water’s Drainage and Water Management Plans to date, guiding sustainable development in; Murray, Jandakot, Byford and the Swan urban Growth Corridor.

-Halinka Lamparski – Environmental Engineer
+Halinka Lamparski – Senior Environmental Engineer

-Halinka spent ten months as an Australian Youth Ambassador for Development (AusAID) in Beijing China, and volunteered for WWF-India investigating sedimentation, flooding and water scarcity in Dudwha Tiger Reserve, Uttar Pradesh.
+She has also spent ten months as an Australian Youth Ambassador for Development (AusAID) in Beijing China, and volunteered for WWF-India investigating sedimentation, flooding and water scarcity in Dudwha Tiger Reserve, Uttar Pradesh.

 Ross Perrigo – Senior Engineer

-Ross has ten years’ experience working as an Environmental Engineer, primarily specialising in urban water management and hydrology.
+Ross has over 10 years’ experience working as an Environmental Engineer, primarily specialising in urban water management and hydrology.
 Ross has consulted on projects in the urban development, infrastructure and resource industries across Western Australia including in the Metropolitan Area, Peel, South West, Great Southern, Mid-West and Pilbara regions.
 Ross is also a co-author of Chapter 9 (Structural Controls) of the Department of Water’s Stormwater Management Manual.

 As well as having extensive experience in preparing urban water management documents, including conceptual drainage design and site specific water management strategies (stormwater and groundwater modelling), Ross has expertise in various hydrological and hydraulic models, and GIS analysis.
 He has undertaken numerous water balance investigations and floodplain modelling using MIKE FLOOD, TUFLOW, XP-STORM and HEC-RAS models.